AhmedAlaa4611/laravel-artisan-commands/README.md

 - A public key `asymmetric key` cryptosystem uses a public key to encrypt and a private key to decrypt.
 - Mocking allows you to simulate database behavior and test your logic in isolation.

-## Differences Between composer.json and composer.lock Files
+## Differences Between Composer Files
 1. composer.json:
    - Manages the desired packages and version ranges.
    - Manually edited by developers.